 - Virgin Media – Virgin Media offers much faster broadband speeds than services which use Openreach.
 It is widely available, though it is generally more expensive.
 However you can choose maximum speeds which are between three to ten times faster than Openreach’s maximum speeds.
 The speed you can get depends on where you live and which broadband package you select

-- 4G/5G mobile broadband – With the roll-out of 5G, mobile broadband is a real competitor to Openreach.
-Offering great speeds.
+- 4G/5G mobile broadband – With the roll-out of 5G, mobile broadband is a real competitor to Openreach and offers great speeds.
 4G is also an alternative to Openreach in areas where Openreach speeds are low.
-You can get mobile broadband from most mobile providers, and some also offer home hubs which connect to the internet via mobile networks, rather than through cables
+You can get mobile broadband from most mobile providers, and some also offer special 4G/5G hubs (mobile routers) that connect to the internet via your chosen mobile network, rather than through cables

 - Satellite Broadband – Broadband via a satellite dish.
-It is a good option for places where it is difficult to get an ordinary broadband connection such as remote islands or rural communities.
-The speeds cannot match that of fibre broadband, and latency (the time it takes for information to travel to and from your computer to the internet) is high.
-However it is improving all the time and new projects such as Starlink are bringing fibre broadband speeds to satellite broadband
+This is a good option for places where it is difficult to get an ordinary broadband connection, such as on remote islands or in rural communities.
+The speeds cannot match those of fibre broadband, and latency (the time it takes for information to travel to and from your computer to the internet) is high.
+However it is improving all the time and new projects such as Starlink are now bringing fibre broadband speeds to satellite broadband customers

-- Gigaclear – Is a network with the aim of bringing fast fibre broadband to rural communities.
+- Gigaclear – A network with the aim of bringing fast fibre broadband to rural communities.
 It is not available everywhere.
-You can run a postcode check on its website to see if you can get it
+You can run a postcode check on its website to see if you can get it in your area

-- Hyperoptic – Supplies super-fast fibre optic broadband all the way to your property, with no copper cables between the street cabinet and your home.
+- Hyperoptic – Another network, like Gigaclear, that supplies ultrafast fibre optic broadband all the way to your property, with no copper cables between the street cabinet and your home.
 However, It is only available in central London

 Frequently asked questions